-Perfectly rich, custardy chess pie portioned into bars – perfect for serving just two people!
+Perfectly rich, custardy chess pie bars portion the classic pie into bars – perfect for serving just two people!

 I am highly overdue with this post.

 I took these photos weeks – nay, months – ago when I made this recipe, yet I have failed to share it with you.
 Perhaps I was waiting for juuuust the right moment.

 You see, this recipe comes from my friend Christina’s cookbook – the aptly named Dessert For Two: Small Batch Cookies, Brownies, Pies, and Cakes.
 Christina was one of the very first “established” bloggers to befriend me when I started this site, and she remains a dear friend several years later.
 I was thrilled when she first told me that she had landed her first book deal – I knew that it would be positively amazing, because every recipe she cranks out is nothing short of mouthwatering.

 As for my timing in telling you about this book, Christina just gave birth to her and her husband’s first little girl (joining their two babies of the four-legged variety) five days ago, so it seems only fitting that I should post this recipe now.
 (Make sure to pop over to Christina’s Instagram to check out some cutie-pie pictures of her newest addition – she’s a cutie for sure.)